kiwi0fruit/jats/README.md

 * I/IR - balanced-stable, **R**ational-**I**ntroverted-static.
 Are characterized by slow and methodical behavior,
 * I/-ER - receptive-adaptive, Ir**R**ational-**I**ntroverted-dynamic.
 Are characterized by lack of motivation, inertia, and unstable moods and energy levels.

-Note that first E/I letter is redundant as it only helps to read faster. −IR, +ER, +IR, −ER are enough to encode all 4 temperaments.
+Note that first E/I letter is redundant as it only helps to read faster. -IR, ER, IR, -ER are enough to encode all 4 temperaments.

 It can also be speculated that temperaments can be classified according to +R/−R and I/E traits: